kalstong/bootstrap-archlinux/README.md

 - Investigate `broot` as an alternative to `fzf`.
 - Investigate `lf` as an alternative to `nnn`.
 - Consider replacing `alsa` and `pulseaudio` by [`pipewire`](https://wiki.archlinux.org/title/PipeWire).
-- Try to find an alternative to RipGrep that doesn't consumes as much memory, retains the necessary functionality and can be integrated w/ neovim/fzf.
+- Try to find an alternative to RipGrep that doesn't consume as much memory, retains the necessary functionality and can be integrated w/ neovim/fzf.
 - Create a mount point with the partition's label.
   Check the `--json` switch of `lsblk` and use `jq` to parse the output.
 - GCC10, GCC11
   * Fix ISL source URL.
   * Remove Ada & Fortran from the build script.